haeward/macvimswitch/README.md

 [English](README.md) | [中文说明](README_CN.md)

 MacVimSwitch is a utility for macOS that automatically switches input sources, designed specifically for Vim users and those who frequently switch between CJKV(Chinese/Japanese/Korean/Vietnamese) input methods.
+Thx to [macism](https://github.com/laishulu/macism) for the input method switching solution.

 ## Features

 - Automatically switches to ABC input method when pressing ESC
-- Runs in the background with a status bar icon
-- Built-in Shift key switching feature (enabled by default)
+- Built-in Shift key switching feature (enabled by default), switch between ABC English input method and Chinese/Japanese/Korean/Vietnamese input method
   - Important: Before using, please disable the "Use Shift to switch between English and Chinese/Japanese/Korean/Vietnamese" option in your input method settings
   - Can be disabled in the status bar menu if needed
 - If you don't want to use Shift key switching, on Mac, CapsLock short press to switch input method, long press for caps lock
+- Runs in the background with a status bar icon
 - Auto-starts on system login (can be disabled from menu bar)

 ## Installation